Iamaniketgupta/CodeHawks/README.md

 - **Nodemon:** Automatic server restarts during backend development.

 ## Contributing
 Contributions to mentorHub are welcome!
-Please follow the contribution guidelines outlined in CONTRIBUTING.md.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact
 For any inquiries or support, please contact us at codehawks@example.com.